Professional technologist

-A Professional Technologist (P. Tech) is a class of certification of Engineering Technologist and Professional Technologist in Canada and Malaysia respectively.
+A professional technologist (P.Tech) is a class of certification of engineering technologist and professional technologist in Canada and Malaysia respectively.

-The title of P. Tech is protected across Canada by copyright law, and specifically in certain jurisdictions by provincial law.
-The P. Tech designation came into place to align Technologists with P. Eng's (Professional Engineers).
-Technologists can perform the functions of a Technician, Scientist, or some limited functions of a Professional Engineer.
+The title of P.Tech is protected across Canada by copyright law, and specifically in certain jurisdictions by provincial law.
+The P.Tech designation came into place to align technologists with P.Engs (professional engineers).
+Technologists can perform the functions of a technician, but have a scope of practice more limited than an engineer or scientist.

 The title is not used consistently across Canada.
-In some cases, the P. Tech designation is equivalent to a Certified Engineering Technologist designation.
-However; in other cases, provincial legislation makes Professional Technologists into licensees under the local professional engineering organization, capable of practicing some professional engineering within a limited scope.
+In some cases, the P.Tech designation is equivalent to a certified engineering technologist designation.
+However; in other cases, provincial legislation makes professional technologists into licensees under the local professional engineering organization, capable of practicing some professional engineering within a limited scope.

 Quebec

 The Ordre des Technologues Professionnels du Quebec is Quebec's independent certifying body for engineering/applied science technicians and technologists.

-The Ordre des Technologues Professionnels du Quebec confers the post-nominal designation of P.Tech, which is called "Professional Technologist" or "technologue professionel" to engineering technologists who meet the standard for certification.
-Quebec's Professional Technologist designation is equivalent to a Certified Engineering Technologist designation.
+The Ordre des Technologues Professionnels du Quebec confers the post-nominal designation of T.P. "technologue professionel" to engineering technologists who meet the standard for certification.
+The English post-nominal designation of P.T.
+"Professional Technologist" can also be used.

+Members who earn this designation are allowed to carry out certain activities and seal certain engineering documents normally reserved for engineers.

-Members are governed by the "Code des professions du Québec" and the "Code de déontologie des technologues professionnels", and perform according to accepted norms and standards in the industry.
+Members are governed by the "Code des professions du Québec" the "Code de déontologie des technologues professionnels", and the "Loi sur les ingénieurs" and perform according to accepted norms and standards in the industry.

 Newfoundland

 The Association of Engineering Technicians and Technologists of Newfoundland and Labrador (AETTNL) is Newfoundland and Labrador's independent certifying body for engineering/applied science technicians and technologists.

 AETTNL confers the post-nominal designation of P.Tech to engineering technologists who meet the standard for certification.
-This designation in Newfoundland is equivalent to a Certified Engineering Technologist elsewhere in other provinces.
+This designation in Newfoundland is equivalent to a certified engineering technologist elsewhere in other provinces.

 Unlike every other association or society of engineering technicians and technologists in Canada, except Island Technology Professionals, AETTNL operates as a corporation.
 Rather than having a specific act of parliament in effect to empower the association to regulate their certifications, they rely on the CCTT's ownership of copyrights to different certifications.
 They have used that flexibility to give their members a different title.